bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 I'm going to refer to the presentation I was doing before, but how the whole like identifier overriding attack works, all those things that like I ended up like learning by doing this stuff, Then I learned that he had done that way before me.
 So at some point, we started a really nice conversation about Towers on how he thinks things should be done with privacy really in mind, because he's always a privacy-aware guy.
 Well, anyway, L2 specifics.
-So it turns out that if you send the WhatsApp hour only the last update and you keep updating the last update, that's all one of course, but you're telling the WhatsApp hour what your node ID is and not your channel ID is.
+So it turns out that if you send the watchtower only the last update and you keep updating the last update, that's O(1) of course, but you're telling the watchtower what your node ID is and not your channel ID is.
 Because if you don't, then it cannot update the last update.
 So it's like, if you need an endpoint, if your trigger is consuming this transaction ID, and what I have to use for consuming that transaction ID is this last update.
 I have to identify the transaction ID, the funding transaction ID.